geolffreym/Syrup/README.md

 A view typically observes a model and is notified when the model changes, allowing the view to update itself accordingly.
 Design pattern literature commonly refers to views as 'dumb' given that their knowledge of models and controllers in an application is limited.

-*In B views are handled from a dedicated environment (application modules), not combined application*
+*In Syrup views are handled from a dedicated environment (application modules), not combined application*

 *The Views are located in the folder "app/views/module_name/init.js", and are called inside the controller*